b2a3e8/apollo-server-plugin-http-headers/README.md

 path | Specifies the value for the [`Path` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.4).
 By default, no path is set and the user agent computes a path according to [these algorithms](https://tools.ietf.org/html/rfc6265#section-5.1.4). sameSite | Specifies the boolean or string to be the value for the [`SameSite` `Set-Cookie` attribute](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-03#section-4.1.2.7).
 Valid values: `true`, `false`, `'lax'`, `'none'` and `'strict'`. secure | Specifies the boolean value for the [`Secure` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.5).By default, the `Secure` attribute is not set.

+## Limitations

+### Only one cookie can be set per request

+There is at the moment no possility to set multiple cookies because apollo server does not support that.
+Find details and workaround inspiration [here](https://github.com/apollographql/apollo-server/issues/3040).
+If you add multiple items to setCookie I'll throw an exception at your face (-;